Top Caribbean Medical Schools (2024) - Rankings and Fees

 The Best Caribbean Medical Schools

 While researching medical schools in the Caribbean, you may have come across “the big four.”
-These Caribbean medical schools are ranked high; each institution has an excellent reputation and is worth applying to if you hope to study in the islands.
-Let’s look at the list of Caribbean med schools and their requirements.
+These Caribbean medical schools are ranked highly; each institution has an excellent reputation and is worth applying to if you hope to study in the islands.
+However, the big four aren’t the only good Caribbean med school!

 1. St. George’s University in Grenada

 St. George’s University (SGU) has a worldwide reputation for medical education.
 The university is located in the West Indies and was established in 1976.
-The St. George medical school emphasizes easing the physician shortage in the U.S. SGU is a proudly international school with students and faculty from over 140 countries.
+The St. George medical school emphasizes easing the physician shortage in the U.S. SGU is a proudly international school, with students and faculty from over 140 countries.

 SGU is one of few schools in the Caribbean “recognized by the U.S.Department of Education to administer student loans for qualified U.S. students.”
 SGU has also provided over 5,000 students with scholarships to ease financial stress, amounting to over $1,000,000.